Alpha Metallurgical Resources (AMR)

 AI Analysis | Feedback

-- Thermal Coal: A type of coal primarily used as a fuel source in power generation plants to produce electricity.
+- Thermal Coal: This type of coal is primarily used as a fuel for electricity generation.

 AI Analysis | Feedback

-Alpha Metallurgical Resources (AMR) primarily sells its metallurgical coal to other companies, specifically large industrial enterprises.
+Alpha Metallurgical Resources (AMR) sells its metallurgical and thermal coal primarily to other companies, operating in business-to-business (B2B) markets.

 AI Analysis | Feedback